tpaau/shell/README.md

 3. Run the shell

-Run `just run-dev` or copy the list of commands from the `justfile` and run them manually if you don't want to install `just`.
+Run `just run-dev`, or copy the list of commands from the `justfile` and run them manually.

 > [!NOTE]
 > The shell will create its data, config, and cache directories.